wernerdegroot/applicatives/README.md

 }
 ```

-See how easy it become to combine random generator functions?
+See how easy it becomes to combine random generator functions?

 ```java
 Function<Random, Person> randomPerson =